David McAlmont: Music career

-Success

 McAlmont continued his solo career – including opening for Morrissey at Theatre Royal Drury Lane – until he was approached by ex-Suede guitarist Bernard Butler.
 The collaboration produced The Sound of McAlmont and Butler, an album of songs including "Yes" (1995), which reached number 8 in the UK Singles Chart.

 McAlmont and Butler performed "Yes" on the BBC TV show Later with Jools Holland in June 1995.
 Another single, "You Do", was released later that year, and peaked at number 17.
 Shortly after McAlmont and Butler went their separate ways.

 The producer David Arnold then worked with McAlmont on a version of "Diamonds Are Forever".
 They went on to work together in 1998 on McAlmont's second album A Little Communication.

 In the years that followed McAlmont worked occasionally with Ultramarine and Craig Armstrong, and prepared his third album Be.
 Although hailed by The Guardian as "Britain's first Zen Pop album" it was shelved by his record label, Hut Records, leading to McAlmont's departure from the label.

 In 2001, Butler reunited with McAlmont, and they were signed by EMI.
 The resulting album Bring It Back (2002) spawned two single releases, "Falling" and "Bring it Back".
 This time they were more conventional in their approach to the music industry, and took part in interviews, and completed a series of public performances throughout 2002.